-GSMA has done lots work in assessing energy consumption in different field within communication system.
+GSMA has done lots of work in assessing energy consumption in different fields within a communication system.
 In "Going green: benchmarking the energy efficiency of mobile", GSMA states that 73% of the energy of the participating operators is consumed in the radio access network (RAN).
 The network core (13%), owned data centres (9%) and other operations (5%) account for the rest.
-[4] The statistics shows that energy efficiency is an end-to-end issue.
+[4] The statistics show that energy efficiency is an end-to-end issue.

 In 3GPP, energy efficiency has been studied in SA, SA5 and RAN.
-SA have studied system requirement and principle, provided Energy Efficiency Control Framework.
-[5] SA5 have specified concepts, use cases, requirements and solutions for the energy efficiency assessment and optimization for energy saving, as well as Energy Efficiency (EE) KPIs.
-[6] [7] RAN EE study will concentrate on definition of network energy consumption model, evaluation methodology and KPIs, also study and identify techniques on the gNB and UE side to improve network energy savings in terms of both BS transmission and reception.
+SA have studied system requirements and principles and provided an Energy Efficiency Control Framework.
+[5] SA5 has specified concepts, use cases, requirements and solutions for energy efficiency assessment and optimization for energy saving, as well as Energy Efficiency (EE) KPIs.
+[6] [7] RAN EE study has concentrated on the definition of network energy consumption models, evaluation methodology and KPIs, also studied and identified techniques on the gNB and UE sides to improve network energy savings in terms of both BS transmission and reception.
 [8]